mwangiian/scrapping-for-abitrage-betting---python/README.md

 # scrapping-for-abitrage-betting---python

-This python program scrapped data from 5 different bookmakers in order to find the an abitrage betting opportunity the five sites include
+This python program scrapped data from 5 different bookmakers in order to find  an abitrage betting opportunity the five sites include
 Mozzat bet, betway , betika , mbet and odibet